MathPi14/Arduino-Estlcam-Handwheel-Communication/README.md

 Then upload the software to your arduino.

 ### Software (Estlcam)
-After the electrical work is done and the Code is running on your Arduino, you can connect the mini-Din cable to the Estlcam Board and reprogram the latter.
+After the electrical work is done and the Code is running on your Arduino, you can connect the mini-DIN cable to the Estlcam Board and reprogram the latter.
 You know that everything worked out, if there's a 'Handrad 0001 ...' line appearing in the log inside Estlcam.
 If it didn't, there is most likely something wrong with the SDA/ SCL Pins.

-If it works, you can go to the controls tab inside Estlcam and test if everything works as intended.
+If it works, you can go to the controls tab inside Estlcam and test the components.
 If the Joystick ADC are inverted, you can simply change it in Estlcam directly.
-If the Buttons, LED or feed/ speed potentiometers are inverted or not assigned correctly, go back to the previous step
+If the Buttons, LED or feed/ speed potentiometers are inverted or not assigned correctly, go back to the previous step and change the defines

 ## Used Components
 * joystick (https://de.aliexpress.com/item/4001270851701.html?spm=a2g0o.order_list.order_list_main.28.3ab85c5fBNVLpg&gatewayAdapt=glo2deu)